 Verbal harassment will also not be tolerated.
 This includes derogatory terms, hate speech, and all manners of verbal abuse.

 The Golden Rule of the Video Game Room: Pass That Controller

 The chairs in the VGR are set up in rudimentary lines, clearly indicating who’s “got next.”
 If you want to play a game, have a seat.
 As people finish, they move away and everyone moves forward.
 Sometimes a game is so popular that people stand in line behind the chairs – this is okay too.
 You know what the best part of this system is?
 You, the attendees, created it yourselves.
 You did without any direction from VGR Staff.
-The Shogun couldn’t be more proud of you.
+The Shogun & Digitalcynic couldn’t be more proud of you.
 When you finish a game, check to see if someone is behind you waiting for it.
 If no one wants in, you’re all good.
 If someone wants to give it a try, pass it on.
 You’ll be back in no time, because they have to pass when they’re done too.

 If someone isn’t passing the controller, tell a VGR Staff member immediately.
 We are serious about enforcing this rule, but whining about it after the fact is fruitless.
 If we could travel through time, we wouldn’t have to work for a living.

-Addendum: this also includes the “winner passes” or “loser passes” rules—those rules do NOT apply in the VGR.
+Addendum: this also includes the “winner passes” or “loser passes” rules—those rules DO NOT apply in the VGR.
 If you win the match, pass the controller.
 If you lose the match, pass the controller.

 Tournament Schedule for 2021